Cognitive behavioral therapy

 What you can expect

-Cognitive behavioral therapy may be done one-on-one, or in groups with family members or with people who have similar issues.
-It often includes:
+Cognitive behavioral therapy may be done one-on-one or in groups with family members or with people who have similar issues.
+Online resources are available that may make participating in CBT possible, especially if you live in an area with few local mental health resources.

 - Learning about your mental health condition